List of Petticoat Junction episodes

 This is a complete list of all 222 episodes of the 1963 to 1970 television sitcom Petticoat Junction.
 There were 74 episodes in black-and-white and 148 in color.

 Nielsen ratings/TV schedule

 During its first four years, Petticoat Junction was a major ratings success.
 However, with the departure of Kate following the third episode of season 6, the show's ratings declined continuously.
-Another reason was the show's new time-slot, which was Saturdays at 9:30 p.m., an extremely weak airing time.
+Another reason was the show's new time slot, which was Saturdays at 9:30 p.m., an extremely weak air time.